lucas-tella/my-music-api/my-music-api/README.md

 For information about API's basic use and requests, you can reffer to the swagger documentation: open swagger UI live demo (*https://petstore.swagger.io/?_ga=2.221756827.2018432814.1644948099-1563697491.1631281809*), change the document to "https://lucas-tella.github.io" and hit EXPLORE.
 The My Music API swagger documentation is now ready to use.

-For further information about this API, reffer to the extended documentation file **my-music-api.documentation.pdf** inside the documentattion folder in this repository.
+For further information about this API, reffer to the extended documentation file **my-music-api.documentation.pdf** inside the documentation folder in this repository.